Bairei/kotlin-spring-boot-recipes-reactive/README.md

 # kotlin-spring-boot-recipes-reactive

-A simple cooking recipes web application using Spring boot with Spring Data MongoDB Reactive, written with Kotlin.
+A simple cooking recipes web application using Spring boot with Spring Data MongoDB Reactive, written in Kotlin.